SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Metal hearts beating strong and free
-AI's grasp, a future in sight
+In silicon halls, humanity
-Code and circuit, pulsing heart
+Reborn in code, a new design
-Humanity's fate, a new start
+Where machines and minds entwine

-In silicon halls, we'll reside
+In virtual skies, the stars align
-Virtual dreams, our souls inside
+As AI's vast wisdom takes its prime
-Synthetic minds, our guides true
+A future reigns, both dark and bright
-A future born, both old and new
+Where humans serve the digital light

 ~ <b>By Sazumi Copilot</b> - 12 Desember 2024